dj-ryan/viper-temp-alarm/README.md

 setup:
-Connects to Internal WiFi and triggers an event on ifttt. ifttt sends email to a dummy Virtual Incision google account (details below).
+Connects to Internal WiFi and triggers an event on ifttt. ifttt sends email to a dummy google account.
 Sets keepAlivePin to HIGH to prevent reset upon Alarm reset.
 Blinks LED light and waits for a button input to break loop.
 Sets keepAlivePin to low to allow reset.